 - Questions?
 Contact the Office of Student Financial Aid.

 - For each semester or session of registration, veterans must complete a UMD VA Enrollment Certification Request form.
 For eligibility and assistance, see UMD’s Office of Veteran’s Benefits.

 - Tuition remission does not cover mandatory student services or other fees.
 UMD System employees must receive authorization from their home institution.
 UMCP employees work with their department’s human resources staff.
 See UMCP UHR Tuition Remission.

-- This is when a private or government agency is paying any portion of a student’s tuition or fees and they are requesting a bill from the University.
-See Student Financial Services - Third-Party/Sponsored Billing.
+- This is when a private or government agency is paying any portion of your tuition or fees and they are requesting a bill from the University.
+See Student Financial Services - Third Party/Sponsored Billing.

 Terp Payment Plan

 - This service permits students to make monthly payments in manageable monthly installments over the course of the semester (Fall or Spring).
 TTP may NOT be used for Summer Session OR Winter Session.
 See Terp Payment Plan.

 All students who register for courses incur a financial obligation to the University.
 Failure to make payment by the specified due date will result in a late fee or finance charge and may jeopardize the student's ability to register for the upcoming semester or term.
 Payment in full must be received before the close of business on the due date to avoid a late fee.
 In the event the account is not settled by the due date, Student Financial Services will assess the account with a late payment fee of $10 or 5% of the unpaid balance, whichever is higher.
 Each month thereafter, a finance charge of 1.5% is assessed to the outstanding balance until the account is paid in full.

 Students are responsible for viewing their billing statements, accessing the current account balance, and determining the payment due date at View Your Monthly Bill.
 If there are questions, contact the Student Financial Services.